RoboSSM: Scalable In-context Imitation Learning via State-Space Models

 We conduct experiments on the \textbf{LIBERO} benchmark~\cite{libero_liu}, a challenging benchmark for visuomotor robot manipulation.
 LIBERO consists of five task suites: \textit{LIBERO-Object}, \textit{LIBERO-Goal}, \textit{LIBERO-Spatial}, \textit{LIBERO-Long}, and \textit{LIBERO-90}. \textit{LIBERO-90} consists of 90 tasks, while each of the other suites contains 10 tasks.
 Each task contains 50 demonstration trajectories.

 In our experiments, we use the full \textit{LIBERO-Object} suite and divide \textit{LIBERO-90} into three task suites based on scene type, including \textit{kitchen}, \textit{living room}, and \textit{study} scenes, as shown in Figure~\ref{fig:figure2}.
-For all experiments, the test set $\mathcal{D}_\text{test}$ contains tasks that are completely disjoint from the training set $\mathcal{D}_\text{train}$, ensuring that models are evaluated on entirely unseen tasks.
-We set $|\mathcal{D}_\text{test}| = 2$ for all task suites, and $|\mathcal{D}_\text{train}| = 8$ except for the \textit{living room} suite, where $|\mathcal{D}_\text{train}| = 14$.
+The \textit{kitchen} suite contains drawer opening and closing tasks, and the other suites contain pick-and-place tasks.